vladigleba/vladigleba.github.io/source/about/index.markdown

 Throughout high school, I continued learning web development on the side, and once college came around, I decided to study computer science since it was the closest thing to web development I could find.

 Computer science expanded my horizons and introduced me to many new things, but apart from internships, my exposure to the web was limited.
-Now that I'm out of college, I'm back to studying web development full-time; the web is moving fast and there are many cool web technologies I want to learn.
+But now that I'm out of college, I'll be pursuing web development full-time.

-I plan on using this blog as means of documenting my progress, and you're welcome to [follow along](http://www.feedblitz.com/f/?Sub=927939&cids=1), if you'd like.
-My open source work is available on [GitHub](https://github.com/vladigleba), my work history is on [LinkedIn](http://www.linkedin.com/in/vladigleba), while my day-to-day thoughts are on [Twitter](https://twitter.com/vladigleba).
+I plan on using this blog as a means of documenting my journey, and you're welcome to [follow along](http://www.feedblitz.com/f/?Sub=927939&cids=1), if you'd like.
+My open source work is available on [GitHub](https://github.com/vladigleba), my work history is on [LinkedIn](http://www.linkedin.com/in/vladigleba), and everything else is on [Twitter](https://twitter.com/vladigleba).
 And if you'd like to say hello, you're more than welcome to do so at <inquiries@vladigleba.com>.